Let’s Face It, Stigma is Real

 Their 70-gallon fish tank had emptied, ALL OF IT, and the water had drained straight into my apartment.

 Not only was it water, it was bright orange fish water.
-It was pouring from my ceiling, soaking into carpets and furniture, and turning my cute, Bath & Body Works scented apartment into something that smelled like a pet store.
+It was pouring from my ceiling, soaking into carpets and furniture, saturating clothes, and turning my cute, Bath & Body Works scented apartment into something that smelled like a pet store.
 Everything soft in the room was disgusting.
 Even now, after the water has stopped, the smell is still lingering.

 This is where mindset matters.